Skip to main content

 Generate DID keys

-Creating a Decentralized Identifier (DID) in the KILT network involves generating keying material for authentication and encryption.
-In this guide, we'll demonstrate how to create a set of key pairs suitable for generating a KILT DID.
+Creating a Decentralized Identifier (DID) on the KILT network involves generating keying material for authentication and encryption.
+This guide shows how to create a set of key pairs suitable for generating a KILT DID.

 Below is an example code snippet illustrating the key pair generation for a KILT DID: